po1sigala/live/01-Class-Content/22-State/02-Homework/README.md

 Be sure to review ALL of the documentation, because there are newer methods that can make these tools much easier to implement.
 React has gone through several iterations; as such, some React-and-Redux tutorials will assume that you aren't using Hooks.

-**Important**: The homework this week requires a specific version `(>=7.0)` of `npm` in order to install peer dependencies like GraphQL when deploying to Heroku.
+**Important**: The homework requires a specific version `(>=7.0)` of `npm` in order to install peer dependencies like GraphQL when deploying to Heroku.
 By default, Heroku uses `npm 6.x`, which may cause some issues.
 Be sure to refer to the [Heroku Docs on Specifying an NPM Version](https://devcenter.heroku.com/articles/nodejs-support#specifying-an-npm-version) to ensure your `package.json` file is set up correctly, as shown in the following snippet:

   ```json
   {